khooversoft/nblog.net/BlogSource/Projects/MessageNet/MessageNet.md

 ﻿# Message Net

-Imagen a self configuring network that provides reliable messages, in order, that can support both greedy and broadcast capabilities.
+Image a self configuring network that provides reliable messages, in order, that can support both greedy and broadcast capabilities.
 A reasonable queue system right?

 The goal of this project is to make node to node(s) communication as simple as sending a message,